 Headhunters can often detect in an interview whether a candidate has the EI they need to manage others.
 "Storage management techs and other IT personnel either have relationship skills or they don't," says Adam Lawrence, a recruiter for RHI Consulting in Boston, Mass.
 "And we can usually tell right off the bat."

-Even the Pentagon-with its reputation for stoicism-is
+Even the Pentagon-with its reputation

 For his most recent book, Working with Emotional Intelligence, Goleman reviewed studies at 200 companies and organizations-including corporate giants like IBM Corp., Lucent Technologies Inc., and Pepsico Inc. He concluded that EI is twice as important as IQ and technical skills combined for determining outstanding performance at all levels, from entry-level jobs to top executive positions.